rollbar/docs/api/items_post.md

 {
   // Required: access_token
   // An access token with scope "post_server_item" or "post_client_item".
-  // A post_client_item token must be used if the "platform" is "browser", "flash", "android", or "ios"
+  // A post_client_item token must be used if the "platform" is "browser", "android", "ios", "flash", or "client"
   // A post_server_item token should be used for other platforms.
   "access_token": "aaaabbbbccccddddeeeeffff00001111",